 - safety

-- · tools and equipment
+- tools and equipment

-- · mechanical and automotive operations
+- mechanical and automotive operations

 - mechanical and automotive components and systems

-- · principles of operation
+- principles of operation

 - servicing and repairs

 - fault finding, problem solving and analysis

-- social, economic and environmental impacts
+- social, economic and environmental impacts.

-- skills are useful in vocational pathways in which mechanical knowledge and problem solving are integral such as
+- skills are useful for vocational pathways in which mechanical knowledge and problem solving are integral such as:

 - automotive

 - agricultural

-- motorsport
+- motorsport.

-DESIGN AND PRODUCTION (METAL) 2
+DESIGN AND PRODUCTION (METAL) 2\

 TASC Code DAP215116

-TASC Level Level 2
+TASC Level 2

 TCE Points 15

-TCE Standards N.A.
+TCE Standards N/A

+Pre-requisites

-Pre-requisites none
+No Pre-requisites

-Design in Metal is a practical course in which students are encouraged to learn skills, processes and techniques through the design and construction of their own projects.
+Design and production in metal is a practical course in which students are encouraged to learn skills, processes and techniques through the design and construction of their own projects.

 This course develops the student's ability to solve problems in design and manufacture and helps students appreciate good design in the products we use every day.

 Students also have the opportunity to learn about new ways of working with metal and about new materials and processes.

-- · written and graphic communications
+- written and graphic communications

 - reading and interpreting drawings

-- · problem solving
+- problem solving

-- · costing and evaluation
+- costing and evaluation

 - hand skills

-- · safe use of hand and power tools
+- safe use of hand and power tools

-- · machining and welding techniques
+- machining and welding techniques

-- · identification of metals
+- identification of metals

-- · workshop safety
+- workshop safety.

 - Object Design (UTAS)

-- · design
+- design

-- · engineering
+- engineering

-- · metals apprenticeship
+- metals apprenticeship.

-Students of Design and Production 2 can specialise in digital craft, metal, wood or textiles
+- \ Students of Design and Production 2 can specialise in digital craft, metal, wood or textiles.